superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 #client.delete_collection(COLLECTION_NAME)
 ```

-Following this , to add the document chunks into Qdrant Collection is as straightforward as :
+Now we're set up to add document chunks into the Qdrant Collection.
+This process is as straightforward as:

 ```python
 client.add(collection_name=COLLECTION_NAME, metadata=docs_metadatas, documents=docs_contents)
 ```

-We can verify the total number of document chunks indexed as :
+We can also verify the total number of document chunks indexed:

 ```python
 ## Ensuring we have expected number of document chunks